hengyoush/kyanos/docs/quickstart.md

 ```js
 find btf file exactly failed, try to find a lower version btf file...
 ```
 If so, this might be due to a missing BTF file on your system.
-You can manually download the BTF file matching your kernel version from [this link](https://mirrors.openanolis.cn/coolbpf/btf/) or [this link](https://github.com/aquasecurity/btfhub-archive/), and then specify the downloaded BTF file using the `--btf` option when starting Kyanos.
+You can manually download the BTF file matching your kernel version from [mirrors.openanolis.cn](https://mirrors.openanolis.cn/coolbpf/btf/) or [btfhub-archive](https://github.com/aquasecurity/btfhub-archive/), and then specify the downloaded BTF file using the `--btf` option when starting Kyanos.

 ## Next Steps
 - For a quick guide on using Kyanos, see: [Learn Kyanos in 5 Minutes](./how-to)